lsst-dm/lsp-landing-page/motd/stable.md

 **May 21st, 2019**
+Partial service, particularly for JupyterLab, has been restored to the `lsst-lsp-stable` Science Platform instance.
+Some instability may still be observed due to DNS caching issues.
+Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/stable.md) for more details and the complete list of messages.

+Details (see also messages on #dm-lsp Slack):

+Following the extensive Kubernetes migration at NCSA, most services on `lsst-lsp-stable` have been restored, including the Notebook Aspect, the current and previous generations of the API Aspect (DAX) services, and logging.
+The Portal Aspect will be restored when the team returns to work tomorrow; Notebook services were prioritized in the recovery because of their active use by DM team members.

+The `lsst-lsp-int` instance is still largely down, except that the shared Qserv service that runs on the same underlying cluster is up.
+It is expected that it will be possible to restore tomorrow as well.

+---
+**May 21st, 2019**
 The Science Platform instances `lsst-lsp-stable` and `lsst-lsp-int` are currently down for a major reconfiguration of the underlying Kubernetes clusters.
 We aim to restore normal operation of `lsst-lsp-stable` as soon as possible, ideally today.
 Updates will be posted to #dm-lsp on LSST Slack.